 First, activated carbon, a natural air purifier, contains special properties that allow it to capture volatile organic and inorganic compounds, odors, and many kinds of gaseous pollutants from the air.
 Activated carbon filters work to accomplish this very differently from other air purifiers like HEPA because HEPA filters only filter particle pollution from the air.
 However, if combined activated carbon and HEPA filters can successfully trap 99.7% of small particles the size of 0.3 microns as well as most larger particles.
 Activated carbon is highly absorptive, odorless, and works wonders when it comes to eliminating toxins and other unwanted particles from the air.

-Secondly, Ultra Violet light sterilizers get rid of molds, germs, drug resistant bacterias, viruses, and more micro-organisms.
-The way Ultra Violet light does this is by using short wavelength ultraviolet light (UV-C) to kill or inactivate microorganisms by destroying their nucleic acids and disrupting their DNA.
+Secondly, Ultra Violet light sterilizers get rid of molds, germs, drug-resistant bacterias, viruses, and more micro-organisms.
+The way Ultra Violet light does this is by using short-wavelength ultraviolet light (UV-C) to kill or inactivate microorganisms by destroying their nucleic acids and disrupting their DNA.
 This procedure basically renders these organisms useless keeping you, your family, and your home safe.

-If keeping your home safe from germs, bacterias, and viruses, is what you want, you truly want to consider an air purifier that comes equipped with some, or all of these crucial features.
-An air purifier with activated carbon will use its charcoal particles to absorb the viruses, bacteria, germs and other organisms as they flow into the purifier.
-When passed on to the UV-C sanitizing section, the UV lights concentrated intensity will strike and kill these germs, bacteria, and viruses, giving you contaminant free air.
-In conclusion, a safe toxin free living space where you can rest easy knowing you and your family are breathing safe, filtered air.
+If keeping your home safe from germs, bacterias, and viruses, is what you want, you truly want to consider an air purifier that comes equipped with some or all of these crucial features.
+An air purifier with activated carbon will use its charcoal particles to absorb the viruses, bacteria, germs, and other organisms as they flow into the purifier.
+When passed on to the UV-C sanitizing section, the UV lights concentrated intensity will strike and kill these germs, bacteria, and viruses, giving you contaminant-free air.
+In conclusion, a safe toxin-free living space where you can rest easy knowing you and your family are breathing safe, filtered air.

 There we have it; these are the 10 best air purifiers for bacteria and viruses.
-Each and every single one of them has their own features that make them capable of dealing with those pesky microbial threats present in the air we breathe.
+Each and every single one of them has its own features that make them capable of dealing with those pesky microbial threats present in the air we breathe.
 Before you would end up purchasing any one of them, try doing your research first and know the room size where it will be installed so that you’ll end up purchasing the right antiviral or antibacterial air purifier for your home.